BlankHtmlPage/RoExtract-ru/docs/en-GB/README.md

 wget raw.githubusercontent.com/AeEn123/RoExtract/refs/heads/main/packages/arch/PKGBUILD
 makepkg -si
 ```

+## Debian/Ubuntu
+You can install RoExtract on Debian or Ubuntu by following [the guide](/packages/debian/README.md)

 ## Other distros
 Other distros will hopefully be supported soon.
 If you know how to make one and want it merged in this project, create a pull request!